Understanding Diamond Differences

 With such a high level of diamond information available to the consumer today and the level of transparency created through so many diverse purchase options, it is amazing to us how many poorly appearing diamonds are purchased, and sadly, never truly enjoyed because their performance is so lacking.
 It has been said “a little knowledge can be a dangerous thing” and in a diamond purchase it might give some customers a false sense of security.
 In most cases, it’s best to rely on assistance from an experienced, well educated professional jeweler in your acquisition of this treasured heirloom.
 Someone who can also assist in any jewelry maintenance issues that may arise in the future.

+Diamond rings are not only a precious gift of love and commitment, but they’re also a symbol that’s meant to last.
 At Mack & Sons we go to great length to source diamonds of beauty and value and price them competitively.
 We’re proud of our 65 year history of providing dazzling diamonds that never disappoint.
 Diamonds we are proud to sell, and proud to re-purchase for full value in trading up to a larger size.

 For the maximum value in your diamond purchase, our advice would be to select a diamond with a color grade appropriate for the metal color of the article and the shape desired, as detailed above.
 For clarity you can go down as far as SI-2 or that very special I1, but make sure the diamond is eye clean, meaning you can’t see any visible inclusions.
 For carat weight, you may want to consider those just below the per carat price adjustment sizes of 1/2ct (.50ct), 3/4ct (.75ct), and 1ct (1.0ct).
 Better values can sometimes exist for little difference in apparent dimension for 3/8ct, 5/8ct and 7/8ct.
 Quality reports by independent labs can be important relative to the dollar investment you are making, however, it’s not uncommon to find diamonds as small as 1/4ct (0.25ct) on GIA Dossier Reports today.
 If an independent quality report is necessary, trust only one that has been prepared by the GIA or AGS labs with cut grades equivalent to Excellent or Very Good.
 As for the fluorescence we suggest None to Faint and you will have a very beautiful diamond.